GenesysCloudBlueprints/deploy-webchat-chatbot-with-lambda-blueprint/blueprint/index-draft.md

 * Quickly implement a chatbot on the company website with minimal coding effort.
 * Implement a chatbot across multiple contact center channels.
 Initially, the bot flow will process inbound chats.
 By designing the flow in a non-channel-specific way, the dev team will be able to integrate it with a voice channel later.
-* Integrate the chatbot with an existing AWS lambda that looks up the order status for a customer.
+* Integrate the chatbot with an existing AWS Lambda that looks up the order status for a customer.
 By promoting reuse, the development team will speed up delivery and demonstrate efficient design.

 ## Solution